Flaykz/Transmission-KODI/README.md

 Installation
 ------------

-This script is intended for XBMC 15.2 (Isengard).
+This script is intended for Kodi 17.6 (Krypton).

 This script can be installed via the addon manager within KODI.
 Attempting to install it manually may not work, as it requires the simplejson library which is automatically installed by the addon manager.